“Hello? Bank of mum or dad… hello?” *other line hangs up*.

 3. Cashback – I wish I knew about this sooner, it’s a doddle!
 Sign up here, and click on the links to the brands you’re about to shop.
 Cashback works in that the advertiser wants to pay you to buy with them over their competitors.
 It’s that simple.

 4. Mystery Shopper / Dining – soo, being a lady of mystery (ha) I’m not going to say whether I have this role or not ;).
 If you like food or shopping, then this is for you.
 The way it works is that you shop or eat like a typical regular customer, but you report back on the customer service, atmosphere, cleanliness and quality of food/product.
 The mystery shopping company uses your data to create better customer service.

-5. Focus groups / Surveys – get your thinking caps on and earn by telling research companies what you think.
-I haven’t done this so I Googled a few and here’s what I found: “www.valuedopinions.co.uk pays from 50p for taking part in a text poll and up to £5 for taking part in an online survey.
+5. Focus groups / Surveys – earn by telling research companies what you think, valuedopinions pays from 50p for taking part in a text poll and up to £5 for taking part in an online survey.
 Rewards are credited to your online account within 28 days and paid when your account balance reaches £10.
 Yougov.com pays you £1 when you register and then tops up your account intermittently.
-When you hit £50, you will receive a cheque in the post” – source The Telegraph.
+When you hit £50, you will receive a cheque in the post (source The Telegraph).

-There are also other things you look into like Bitcoin, Match Betting and Index Investments funds – do your research!
+There are also other things you look into like Bitcoin, Match Betting and Index Investments funds, as this is finance, I have to be careful with what advice I give so do your research!

 Discover the art of minimalism